senzhk/ADBKeyBoard/README.md

 How to Use
 ----------

- * Enable 'ADBKeyBoard' in the Language&Input Settings.
+ * Enable 'ADBKeyBoard' in the Language&Input Settings OR from adb.
  * Set it as Default Keyboard OR Select it as the current input method of certain EditText view.
  * Sending Broadcast intent via Adb or your Android Services/Apps.